ServiceStack/ServiceStack/README.md

 	.then((r) => alert(r.Results.length == 1));
 ```

-That's all the application code required to create a simple database-enabled REST Web Service!
+That's all the application code required to create and consume a simple database-enabled REST Web Service!

 ## Getting Started